cmpd6/cmpd6.github.io/speakers/index.md

 layout: speaker-overview
 ---

-For now, this list only includes *plenary speakers* who have confirmed their participatation to the conference.
+For now, this list only includes *plenary speakers* who have confirmed their participation to the conference.
 This list will be expanded progressively.